LiveHelperChat/doc/docs/chat/chat.md

 > 'lhchat', 'impersonate'

+To write in a whisper mode operator has to have this permission

+> 'lhchat', 'whispermode'

 ### Typing indicator

 In order for operators to see full text what visitor is typing - not only indicator.
 They must have this permission